 - Any behaviour that is not respectful and appropriate is immediately challenged by staff.
 In doing this staff will explain why the behaviour is not appropriate.
-Depending on the nature of the incident depends whether further action should be taken. - Staff will arrange a three way discussion if two young people have had a disagreement.
-They will use this space to try and resolve any issues and move forward. - If a group of young people are targeting an individual, a young people's meeting may be arranged at short notice to address the emerging behaviours. - Individual key-work sessions are also scheduled to take place at the earliest convenience to constructively challenge any negative activities. - Staff will also offer support to individuals that are isolated through such action. - If the bullying / discriminatory behaviour is persisted, staff will arranged for the local PCSO to visit the home to discuss the on-going concerns with the relevant young people. - Professionals meetings will also been organised once alternative avenues of resolution have been exhausted and the behaviours continue. - Young people at risk of being bullied within placement or outside of the home are spoken to by their key team and give a 'safe word' that they can use to indicate they are uncomfortable or unsafe.
+Depending on the nature of the incident depends whether further action should be taken. - Staff will arrange a three way discussion via a young peoples meeting if two young people have had a disagreement.
+They will use this space to try and resolve any issues and move forward. - Individual key-work sessions are also scheduled to take place at the earliest convenience to constructively challenge any negative activities. - Staff will also offer support to individuals that are isolated through such action. - If the bullying / discriminatory behaviour is persisted, staff will arranged for the local PCSO to visit the home to discuss the on-going concerns with the relevant young people. - Professionals meetings will also be organised once alternative avenues of resolution have been exhausted and the behaviours continue.

-Bullying and feeling unsafe at home is a reason that research with young people in care highlights to explain why children in care may choose to run away from their placements.
-(Ofsted 2012) Neither M. Street or S. Road will not tolerate bullying or discriminatory action.

-The staff team do their utmost to safeguard young people who may be the victim of such conduct.
+Research highlights that bullying and feeling unsafe at home is one reason to why children in care may choose to runaway from their placements (Ofsted 2012).
+P. road will not tolerate bullying or discriminatory action.
+The staff team do their upmost to safeguard young people who may be the victim of such conduct.